xt0fer/reveal-slides/md/intro-to-oop.md

 ##Object Construction
 * Objects are containers, the objects we use and create are composed of other objects.

-* As stated before , we are in a eternal value to avoid null.
-Object oriented programming is objects talking to other objects, if we send a message to a object that doesn’t exist our programs will fail.
+* As stated before , we are in an eternal value to avoid null.
+Object oriented programming is objects talking to other objects: if we send a message to an object that doesn’t exist, our programs will fail.

 -
 ###Constructors